 Does this mean we're healthier for it?
 Or are we headed toward a Modern Holocaust?

 Let's look at life expectancy.
 If you've been listening to the news, you know that today's children will have shorter life spans than their parents.
-A 2015 study predicted a reduced life expectancy among adults due to obesity.
+A study from 2005 predicted a reduced life expectancy among adults due to obesity.
+A 2015 study determined that "that the US has poorer health and shorter life expectancy than other high-income countries.
+We find that the US health disadvantage begins at birth, extends across the life-course, and is more pervasive for Americans living in the South and Midwest of the US.
+Differences in health care, individual behavior, socioeconomic inequalities and the physical environment are all likely to contribute to the explanation, yet they offer only a partial account for the pervasiveness of the US health disadvantage across the life-course and for many different outcomes."
 By 2016 we heard news that life expectancy for Americans declined in 2015 - "a troubling development linked to a panoply of worsening health problems in the United States."
-By 2018, we were informed that life expectancy in the United States has declined for the third consecutive year.
-The chief reason given this time was drug overdose and suicide.

 It may surprise you to learn that there were actually MORE centarians relative to population 100 years ago than there are today.
 In other words, more individuals as a percentage of population lived longer in 1900 even though average life span was shorter because of high infant mortality rates and death due to disease caused by poor water and public sanitation methods.